 Beautifully presented with fascinating, funny and moving between-poem anecdotes – Words & Ears

 World Animal Day

-Susan is honoured to be World Animal Day poet-in-residence, helping to raise awareness of, and generate support for, this special global initiative.
-Each year, she’s invited to write two animal welfare-themed poems, the first of which, focusing on endangered species and extinction, was unveiled and circulated on World Animal Day, October 4th 2015.
-Other subjects with which she has engaged include animal experimentation and the critical issue of ocean debris and the injuries/deaths sustained by marine creatures when they become entangled in discarded fishing gear or ingest plastic rubbish that they mistake for prey.
+Susan is honoured to be World Animal Day poet-in-residence, helping to raise awareness of, and generate support for, this global animal welfare initiative.
+Each year, she’s invited to write a new poem, the first of which, focusing on endangered species and extinction, was unveiled and circulated on World Animal Day, October 4th 2015.
+Other subjects with which she has engaged include the controversial issue of de-extinction and the theme of ocean debris – most notably, the injuries/deaths sustained by marine creatures when they become entangled in discarded fishing gear or ingest plastic rubbish that they mistake for prey.